Shenzhen Metro: Long-term plan

 Aside from the set masterplan, at the 12th Guangdong Provincial People's Congress in January 2014, it was proposed to extend Line 4 beyond the planned Phase III terminus at the Songyuan Bus Terminal in Guanlan.
 The proposal wanted to further extend this line to reach the future planned Dongguan Metro Line 4 at Tangxia station.
 This proposal aims to shorten the distance between the two cities in residents' minds, boost tourism industries in both cities and expand housing options.
 It would also allow for direct connection between Hong Kong and Dongguan.
 As the area in the proposed area is less developed, the cost in building the line is expected to be lower, with a feasibility study yet to be conducted.
 In addition to metro lines, 5 Pearl River Delta Rapid Transit lines connecting neighboring urban centers in the Pearl River Delta such as Dongguan, Huizhou, Foshan and Guangzhou, totaling 146 km, have also been revealed.
 In 2016, an even more ambitious masterplan, expanding the previously planned 20 lines to 32, was unveiled.
 The new plan envisions a 1142 km subway network to be completed by 2030.
 This will allow for travel between the central and suburban districts to be shortened to 45 minutes and for public transit to make up more than 70% of all motorized trips in Shenzhen.

 Ridership

 Since the opening of the first phase in 2004, there has been a steady growth in passenger traffic.
 In 2009 and 2010, passenger traffic soared with major openings of new phase 2 lines, with a three-fold increase in passenger traffic in 2010.
 On July 12, 2019, it set a new record for its peak ridership at 6.63 million.

 July is the busiest month of the year for the Shenzhen Metro, accounting for 9.3% of annual passenger traffic, while January is the least busy month, accounting for only 6.7%.
 This is caused by Shenzhen's large migrant worker population.

+Annual urban-rail passenger volume reported for Shenzhen by CAMET.
+Values are passenger-trips in units of 10,000; reporting scope may include non-metro urban-rail modes and can vary by year.